-In addition to the pressure from shareholders/owners who want a return for their money, another crucial aspect that pushes businesses to grow is competition.
+There is one last factor we want to mention, that pushes businesses to grow: in addition to the pressure from shareholders/owners who want a return for their money, a company is also subject to competition.
 The competition between countries or economic zones is an additional pressure for businesses to grow.
-With the international capitalism we are living in, businesses face a tremendous amount of competition and are always in danger of being bought by an international monopolistic enterprise.
+With the international capitalism we are living in, businesses face a tremendous amount of competition and are always in danger of being brought up by an international monopolistic enterprise.

-These variables together generally push companies to expand themselves, consume more energy and resources and generate externalities.
-Externalities are consequences or effects of a commercial activity that is not accounted for in the price.
-Pollution is a prime example since companies usually try to not pay to compensate for it, because it's cheaper.
+These variables together generally push companies to expand themselves, consume more energy and resources and generate externalities (polluting is always cheaper).
 The pressure that companies face pushes them to produce goods using non-durable materials, sustaining waste-culture, fast trends, and programmed obsolescence.

-To resume our argument, the current financial structure leads to a very profit oriented money allocation because, as we just said, investment in the companies is mostly done in order to gain more money than the money that was invested at the beginning.
-There are some other criteria of investments, but they will always come after the one of profitability because it is the very essence of private investment.
+To resume our argument, the current financial structure leads to a very profit-oriented money allocation because, as we just said, investment in the companies is mostly done in order to gain more money than the money that was invested at the beginning.
+There are some other criteria of investment but they will always come after the one of profitability because it is the very essence of private investment.